A BRIEF HISTORY OF SCOTTISH COUNTRY DANCING

 The Country Dance

-The Country Dance, is probably (or possibly, as there is some dispute) a corruption of the French 'contra danse', is a form of dance in which several couples dance opposite each other in typically longwise sets.
+The Country Dance, probably (or possibly, as there is some dispute) a corruption of the French 'contra danse', is a form of dance in which several couples dance opposite each other in typically longwise sets.
 It originated in England during the 17th century, although its roots go back as far as the Court of Elizabeth I.

 The tunes used, which often gave name to the dances, were mostly traditional song tunes, and significantly many of them were Scottish or Irish.
 Dancing schools existed to teach each season's new dances.